Last updated: May 2020

 Three groups of people are affected by this policy.

 - Anyone who has access to the Support-internal spaces (listed above) must specifically agree to this policy and file their agreement with Volunteers & Recruiting before they gain access.
-This can include both Support staffers and liaisons from other committees who have access to the ticket tracker.
+This can include both Support volunteers and liaisons from other committees who have access to the ticket tracker.

-- Organization staffers from other committees who have not been provided ticket tracker access may receive access to information from tickets (as noted below).
+- Organization volunteers from other committees who have not been provided ticket tracker access may receive access to information from tickets (as noted below).
 They must agree to this policy before they can receive the details.

 - Organization volunteers will not generally receive detailed information from tickets.
 The Support chair can make specific exceptions, such as for Coding volunteers, or blanket exceptions to this, such as for Translations volunteers.
 Any volunteer who would receive ticket information has to explicitly agree to this policy.